dwt/browser-automation-comparison/Readme.md

     - What about closed shadow doms?
     - Can closed shadow doms be opened?

+1. External dependencies
+    - Selenium based browser automation always requires downloading the matching webdrivers for each browser as an external dependency. webdriver_manager automates this.
+    - Playwright can download browser stubs for each of it's supported browsers that behave very similar.
+E.g. the Safari-Stub is completely separated from the user profile (cache, cookies, secrets).
+However, it's not automatic and needs to be triggered once.

 ## Comparison criteria

 - how do the tools deal with shadow dom